AKM Yusuf

-Maulana Abul Kalam Muhammad Yusuf (আবুল কালাম মোহাম্মদ ইয়ুসুফ) (19 March 1926 – 9 February 2014) was a Bangladeshi religious scholar, writer, activist and politician.
-Yusuf was a specialist in the study of Hadith (Prophetic tradition): he earned the title "Mumtaz al-Muhaddethin" for his advanced degree in hadith sciences, and has also published books widely in the field.
+Abul Kalam Muhammad Yusuf (আবুল কালাম মোহাম্মদ ইয়ুসুফ) (19 March 1926 – 9 February 2014) was a Bangladeshi Islamic scholar, writer, activist and politician.
+Yusuf was a specialist in Hadith studies, he earned the title "Mumtaz al-Muhaddethin" for his advanced degree in hadith sciences, and has also published books widely in the field.

 Yusuf has traveled widely and represented Bangladesh at numerous national and international forums.
 He served as the Chairman of Bangladesh Peasants' Welfare Society for over 35 years, the Chairman of Darul-Arabia wa Darul-Ifta Bangladesh for more than 30 years, and as a senior official of Jamaat-e-Islami Bangladesh in various capacities for more than 60 years.
-Implicated for war crimes he was allegedly party to in the 1971 Liberation War of Bangladesh, the International Crimes Tribunal, a domestic war crimes tribunal in Bangladesh set up specifically to investigate and prosecute suspects for the genocide committed in 1971, indicted him on 13 charges of genocide and crimes against humanity.
+Accused of war crimes during the Bangladesh War of Independence, the International Crimes Tribunal, a domestic war crimes tribunal in Bangladesh set up specifically to investigate and prosecute suspects for the genocide committed in 1971, indicted him on 13 charges of genocide and crimes against humanity.
 He died in custody on 9 February 2014.

 Early life and education

-Maulana Abul Kalam Muhammad Yusuf hailed from the village of Rajair (Sarankhala), Bagerhat district in Bangladesh.
-He completed his primary education from his village school and later from a school at Rayenda.
-His secondary level schooling was completed from Galua Madrasa Barisal, followed by the Sharshina Aliya Madrasa and finally Amtali Madrasa in Barisal, where he began his education in nahw and sarf (Arabic grammar and morphology), as well as hadith and Qur'anic tafseer.

-Yusuf completed his undergraduate (Fazil) and graduate (Kamil) levels education in Alia Madrasa situated in Dhaka.
+Abul Kalam Muhammad Yusuf was born on 19 March 1926 to a Bengali family of Muslim Hawladars in the village of Rajair in Sarankhola, Bagerhat subdivision, then part of the Khulna district of the Bengal Presidency.
+The family originated from the prestigious village of Chakhar in Barisal, later migrating to Machua and eventually settling in Rajair in the 19th century.

+Yusuf completed his primary education from his local village maktab and later from the Rayenda Port Minor School.
+His began his study of the Dars-i Nizami at Imdadul Uloom Ashrafia in Galua for three years, and then continuing at the Darussunnat Alia Madrasa in Sarsina.
+For health reasons, he transferred from Sarsina to the Amtali Islamia Madrasa near Morrelganj, where he studied nahw, sarf (Arabic grammar and morphology), hadith and Qur'anic tafsir for four years.
+He received his Alim certification in 1948, and scored second place in the East Pakistan Madrasah Education Board examinations.
+He then qualified to study undergraduate (Fazil) and graduate (Kamil) levels education in Government Madrasah-e-Alia situated in Dhaka.
 In 1950, he achieved 1st position in the country on the basis of merit in the Fazil (Honors) examination under the East Pakistan Madrasa Board.
 Following this, he completed his graduate (Kamil) examinations in 1952, attaining recognition as Mumtaz al-Muhaddethin, the highest distinction available to scholars of Islam in South Asia.
+He completed his studies of Sahih al-Bukhari under Zafar Ahmad Usmani and Amimul Ehsan Barkati.

+Career

 He started his profession as a madrasa teacher in 1952 and became the principal of Khulna Alia Madrasa in 1958.
-He also taught at Tikikata Senior Madrasa in Mothbaria (Barisal), where he served as Head Master.
+He also taught at Tikikata Senior Madrasa in Mothbaria (Barisal), where he served as Headmaster.